Air Force Reserve Officer Training Corps, Maxwell AFB, AL

 22. How does the hiring process work?

 Instructor vacancies are posted on the AFJROTC website (see question 23 for more detail).
 Approved applicants may apply for vacancies by e-mailing their preferences to Holm Center/JRI.
 Approved applicants are referred to schools of their choice.
 School officials interview nominees and select the instructor they feel fits best into their school construct.
-AFJROTC has no role in the interview or actual hiring of an instructor, other than screening applications and referring qualified candidates to the school.
+Air Force Junior ROTC has no role in the interview or actual hiring of an instructor, other than screening applications and referring qualified candidates to the school.

 23. How will I find out about available positions?

 Instructor vacancies are posted on the AFJROTC website.
 From the main page, find the accordion menu on the right-hand side bar and open the 'Instructors' section, then select either the 'Officer Vacancy Listing' or 'Enlisted Vacancy Listing' link as needed.
 These links will open up a PDF file that lists the most current vacancy listings available.
 The vacancy list is updated at least once per week.
 All known vacancies are posted as soon as we know about them.